Usage Examples

 Add multiple cloud storage providers:

-# Add Google Drive
+# Add Google Drive (interactive - recommended)

-# Follow prompts for Google Drive
+# Follow the wizard-style prompts for Google Drive

-# Add OneDrive
+# Add OneDrive (interactive - recommended)

-# Follow prompts for OneDrive
+# Follow the wizard-style prompts for OneDrive

 # Verify all connections